albheim/covid19model/README.md

 As four ourself, we used anaconda in a linux environment.
 For extra clarity we are here stating our procedure explicitly:

-**1)** First, make two copies of the folder covid19model-master to be used with modified swedish intervention dates.
+**1)** First, make two copies of the folder covid19model master to be used with modified swedish intervention dates.

 **2)** In your two copied folders, modify the file /data/interventions.csv in two **separate** ways